Banana Benefits: Nutrition, Health Benefits, Best Time to Eat & Side Effects

 - Overeating may cause bloating

-- May worsen acidity in a few people
+- May worsen acidity in some people

 Daily Recommended Quantity